-I am leading the KS4 options programme and, along with Miss Tomkinson and all of your teachers, we will endeavour to answer any questions you may have.
+Miss Davies is leading the KS4 options programme and, along with your Heads of Year and all of your teachers, we will endeavour to answer any questions you may have.
 The FAQ on the right may also be useful as a starting point.

-Best wishes, Mr M J Scott, Headteacher
+Best wishes,